-PRESENTATION FOR THE NATIONAL AUTISM CONFERENCE AUGUST 2016
+PRESENTATION FOR THE NATIONAL AUTISM CONFERENCE AUGUST 2017

 This document is an annotated outline of statutory legal materials concerning education of children with autism spectrum disorder (ASD), with particular attention to the ASD-specific issues of eligibility and methodology issues.
 More specifically, the first section provides a sampling of secondary sources that have systematically compiled the pertinent case law outcomes.
 The second section contains relevant IDEA regulations and policy letters.
 The third section summarizes the § 504 definition of disability.
-The fourth and largest section provides recent court decisions concerning free appropriate public education (FAPE)-related issues for children with ASD.
+The fourth and largest section provides a trends overview and blurb-type listing of recent court decisions concerning free appropriate public education (FAPE)-related issues for children with ASD.
 The fifth section presents a checklist for districts derived from the case law, with parent lessons being the obverse side of the same checklist.
 The final section provides a sampling of state laws focused on ASD interventions.

-I. SECONDARY SOURCES
+I. SECONDARY SOURCES3